 This morning, I look for fireworks in the garden.
 Explosions of color from nature.

-I may still take in some fireworks, eat pie and ice cream, twirl a sparkler or three.
+Another Independence Day is almost here.
+Maybe I’ll eat pie and ice cream, twirl a sparkler or three.

 Grace Grits and Gardening